dgrant/www-pommedapi/doc/parentGuide/markdown/parent_guide.en.md

 child care licensing regulations.
 This also ensures that the school is able to provide age appropriate activities, toys, and furnishings.

-The two-day program is aimed at students 32-48 months of age.
-While there is no policy against admitting older children, we recommend that parents enroll older children into the three-day program to keep them with peers of their own age and developmental level.
+Students who are turning 4 years old on or before December 31 of the school year in which they are registered must register in the three-day immersion program, in order to keep them with peers of their own age and developmental level.

 ### Three-day immersion program